 5. Overlooking Insurance

-6. Targeting the Wrong Markets
+6. Targeting Markets Without Demand Drivers

 Getting Started: Your First Mid-Term Arbitrage Unit